a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

 The business logic for retrieving a single `widget` is very simple.
 First, the database is queried for `widgets` matching the `name` that was requested by the client.
 If a matching `widget` is found, it is serialized to JSON and sent to the client with status code `HTTPStatus.OK` (200).
 If no `widget` exists with the specified `name`, a `HTTPStatus.NOT_FOUND` (404) response is sent to the client.

-Because this is such a common pattern in web applications, <a href="https://flask-sqlalchemy.palletsprojects.com/en/2.x/queries/#queries-in-views" target="_blank">Flask-SQLAlchemy provides the `first_or_404` method</a> does exactly what we need.
-It is modeled after the <a href="https://docs.sqlalchemy.org/en/13/orm/query.html#sqlalchemy.orm.query.Query.first" target="_blank">the `first` function</a> from SQLAlchemy, which returns either the first result of a query or `None`. `first_or_404` raises a 404 error instead of returning `None`.
+Because this is such a common pattern in web applications, <a href="https://flask-sqlalchemy.palletsprojects.com/en/2.x/queries/#queries-in-views" target="_blank">Flask-SQLAlchemy provides the `first_or_404` method</a> which does exactly what we need.
+It is modeled after <a href="https://docs.sqlalchemy.org/en/13/orm/query.html#sqlalchemy.orm.query.Query.first" target="_blank">the `first` function</a> from SQLAlchemy, which returns either the first result of a query or `None`. `first_or_404` raises a 404 error instead of returning `None`.

 Open `/app/api/widgets/business.py` and add the function below: